gabrielmotablima/Numerical_Analysis/README.md

 # Numerical Algorithms

-This repository is destined to Numerical Algorithms in some programming languages, made by me at college in Numerical Algorithms subject.
+This repository is intended for Numerical Algorithms in some programming languages, made by me at college in Numerical Algorithms subject.
 The algorithms that will split up for now are:

 - Linear Systems
   - Gauss Elimination Method